ansilove/ansilove/README.md

 # Specs

 AnsiLove/C is strictly using the `C99 standard` to achieve high portability to all major operating systems.
 It's developed from ground up with the vision to compile just fine on your platform.
 Be sure to link against `libgd` when compiling which is also needed when running the binary.
 Supported compilers are `gcc` and `Clang`, others may work but aren't tested.
-All files are linked to the C standard headers.
-An exception is compilation on `Mac OS X`, where defines in the sources ensure linking to `<Foundation/Foundation.h>`.
+All files include to the C standard headers.
+An exception is compilation on `Mac OS X`, where defines in the sources ensure importing `<Foundation/Foundation.h>`.
 I for one develop AnsiLove/C on a Mac, you'll find a Xcode project file in this repository.

 # Why porting to C?